Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 Sintra Museums

-There are a handful of small museums that visitors might want to see during their day tour of Sintra.
+There are a handful of small museums that you might want to see during your day tour of Sintra.

 Sintra Natural History Museum